standage/standage.github.io/content/pages/software.md

 ### [AEGeAn Toolkit](http://brendelgroup.github.io/AEGeAn)

 I am the primary developer of the AEGeAn Toolkit, an integrated toolkit for anlaysis and evaluation of genome annotations.
-AEGeAn includes a collection of programs and scripts, as well as a C library whose API provides access to all of AEGeAn's core functions and data structures.
+AEGeAn includes a collection of programs and scripts—most notably `ParsEval` and `LocusPocus`—as well as a C library whose API provides access to all of AEGeAn's core functions and data structures.

 ### [GenHub](http://standage.github.io/genhub)

-After creating *HymHub* in support of my comparative genomics work in Hymenoptera, I realized I needed a more general solution for downloading, managing, and analyzing annotated genome data.
+GenHub is a companion to the AEGeAn Toolkit and the `LocusPocus` program, which implements iLocus parsing functionality.
-GenHub is a Python package for organizing genome sequences and annotations for comparative analysis.
+GenHub's `Fidibus` program provides a more comprehensive pipeline around LocusPocus for data retrieval, pre-processing, post-processing, and computing statistics on iLoci.

 ### [GenomeTools Library](http://genometools.org/)